MicrosoftDocs/sdk-api/sdk-api-src/content/p2p/ns-p2p-peer_event_connection_change_data.md

 ### -field ullNextConnectionId

+<b>Windows Vista or later.</b> Contains the next available node ID that the grouping or graphing APIs will attempt to connect to when a connection fails.
+If this member has a value of 0, no further connections will be attempted.

 ### -field hrConnectionFailedReason

 <b>Windows Vista or later.</b> Specifies the type of error when a connection fails.  <b>hrConnectionFailedReason</b> can return the following error codes.